| DETOXRC(5) | File Formats Manual | DETOXRC(5) |

 default, which is the default sequence used by

-.
+detox.
 This can be overridden through the

-command line option -s
+command line option -s or the environmental

-variable DETOX_SEQUENCE
+variable DETOX_SEQUENCE.

 Sequence names are case sensitive and unique throughout all sequences; that is, if a system-wide file defines normal_seq and a user has a sequence with the same name in their .detoxrc, the users' normal_seq will replace the system-wide version.